KozlowskiKamil/Business-Trip-Reimbursement/README.md

-# Project Business Trip Reimbursement
+# Project Business Trip Reimbursement JAVA EE

 This Readme file provides step-by-step instructions on how to set up the environment, build the application, configure the Apache Tomcat server, and run the tests for the project.
 Please follow the guidelines below for a smooth setup and execution.